alexandroid000/cv/research_statement.md

 geometry: margin=2cm
 ---

-As a young robotics researcher, it still amazes me to realize the changes that have swept the field in recent history - the increasing capabilities of hardware manufacturing, computational systems, and new sensors are transforming robots from academic curiousities and constrained factory tools to a real technology which will
+As a young robotics researcher, it amazes me to realize the changes that have swept the field in recent history - the increasing capabilities of hardware manufacturing, computational systems, and new sensors are transforming robots from academic curiousities and constrained factory tools to a real technology which will